 Responsible Gambling

-It is important to WhichBingo that all our visitors are aware of the potential risks in regards to gambling and that they know how to spot the warning signs of any potential gambling problem.
+It is important to WhichBingo that all our users are aware of the potential risks in regards to gambling and know how to spot the warning signs of any potential gambling problem.
 We want people to play and have fun, but we realise that problems can develop.
 Here you will find details of the warning signs that all may not be well with your own gambling habits, or those of someone close to you.
 We explain how gambling works and how easy it can be to get carried away, together with tips and measures to ensure you stay aware of how you are playing.
 We have checked out what the gambling sites have to do to try and ensure you play in a safe and worry free environment, the responsible gambling tools that are available for you to help yourself as you play and how the industry is endeavouring to protect minors from trying to gamble too soon.
 We also have a list of resources that you can reach out to for fast and confidential help.

 Our Safer Gambling Partner – Better Change